egberts/egberts.github.io-src/content/articles/comparison-mallocs.md

 intensive use of the allocator actually slow down as the number of processors increases.

-Malloc (libc) is the worse memory allocation API to use.
+Malloc (libc) is the worst memory allocation API to use.

-Programs should avoid, if possible, allocating/deallocations memory too often and in particular whenever a packet is received.
+Programs should avoid, if possible, allocating/deallocating memory too often and in particular whenever a packet is received.

 In the Linux kernel there are available kernel/driver patches for